Our newest columnist. Julia Forbes Winby is an acclaimed Kiwi artist who’s moved from Waiheke Island to Melbourne.

 So it’s going to be a long, hot year – perhaps most of all for Aussie politicians.

-After the heat wave, the worrying issue grabbing the headlines concerns asylum seekers.
+After the heat wave, according to Bureau of Newsd, the worrying issue grabbing the headlines concerns asylum seekers.

 When Tony Abbott was elected Prime Minister last September he said he would ‘turn back the boats’ — by which he meant he would make sure that leaky craft making the perilous journey from Indonesia to Christmas Island, an Australian territory in the Indian Ocean, would be turned back.